Mailu/Mailu/docs/database.rst

 Usually making the user owner of the database would be the easiest thing to do.
 Don't forget to set ``pg_hba.conf`` accordingly.

-The database will also need the Citext extension installed.
-This is usually included in a package called "postgresql-contrib".
-The exact name may vary between distributions.

 The following commands can serve as an example on how to set up postgresql for Mailu usage.
 Adjust this to your own liking.